Madeleine Rowell, William A. Dart Scholar

 Stanford University, CA, Comparative Studies in Race and Ethnicity

-At Stanford this year, Madeleine is the project leader for Design for America where she worked with a project team to build an interactive video guide to sexual assault resources and reporting at the University.
-Madeleine was also selected to be the on the Student Government’s Executive Cabinet as head of the 2016 Title IX and Sexual Assault Task Force; and this year is working toward gaining the Stanford Anti-Violence Educator credential.
-Madeleine was also keenly involved in mentoring young girls in the ‘Girls Teaching Girls to Code’ programme.
+Appointed as the project leader for Design for America, Madeleine worked with a project team to build an interactive video guide to sexual assault resources and reporting at Stanford.
+Madeleine was also selected to be the on the Student Government’s Executive Cabinet as head of the 2016 Title IX and Sexual Assault Task Force; earning the Stanford Anti-Violence Educator credential.
+Embracing the opportunities that Stanford offers, this year Madeleine was the co-leader of Disrupting Whiteness, a campus organization dedicated to ending racism.

 For more information on applying for our university scholarship, click here.